hollyfgibbons/ANU-MAE-thesis-template/README.md

 ## About this template

-This template was created by Holly Gibbons (MAE 2025) to help future MAE students get started with their thesis without having to build a LaTeX setup from scratch.
-The original code and structure are Holly's own work; Claude (Anthropic's AI assistant) was used to help develop and document the template.
+This template was created by me (Holly Gibbons, MAE 2025) to help future MAE students with formatting so they have more time to focus on their projects.
+This template will allow MAE Scholars get started with their thesis without having to build a LaTeX setup from scratch.
+The original code and structure are my own work which I used for my own thesis; Claude (Anthropic's AI assistant) was used to help develop and document the template.

-If you run into any issues using this template, or if there is anything you would like to see added or improved, Holly would be very happy to hear from you: hollyfgibbons@outlook.com
+If you run into any issues using this template, or if there is anything you would like to see added or improved, I would be very happy to hear from you: hollyfgibbons@outlook.com

 Best of luck with your thesis!!!!!!!!!!!